aungkoko/simple-events-streamer/README.md

 * go the receiver client and run ```go run main.go``` , it will listen the stream data from the gRPC server and will display the data.
 You can run client as much as you want in your terminal.

+* then call the events API to send data to server and stream, you will see the stream data in terminal